 With an open mind, a positive attitude and the right kitchen equipment, you’d be surprised how the prepping and cooking of your food can be fun or even meditative.

 Better yet, if you have kids you can easily get them involved with both the shopping and preparing of their meals, making it a learning experience during which they get to discover new and exciting foods.
-There are even kitchen tools for kids like the Curious Chef Knife that they can use for chopping fresh produce.
+There are even kitchen tools for kids like the Curious Chef Knife (Amazon Link) that they can use for chopping fresh produce.

 But first things first!